coinbase/payments-mcp/src/services/README.md

 }
 ```

-## Testing

-Each service has corresponding unit tests in the `__tests__/` directory:

-- `versionService.test.ts` - Version comparison and API interaction
-- `configService.test.ts` - Configuration generation and validation

-Tests focus on:
-- Business logic validation
-- Error handling scenarios
-- Edge cases and boundary conditions
-- Mock external dependencies (HTTP, file system)

-## Error Handling Strategy
+## Testing & Error Handling

-Services implement a **fail-fast** approach:

-1. **Input Validation**: Early validation of parameters with descriptive errors
-2. **Resource Safety**: Automatic cleanup on failure paths
-3. **Error Context**: Rich error messages with actionable information
-4. **Graceful Degradation**: Warnings instead of failures where appropriate

-This architecture ensures that each service can be developed, tested, and maintained independently while providing clear interfaces for the orchestrator layer.
+Services are unit tested in `__tests__/` and follow a **fail-fast** approach with early validation, automatic cleanup, and descriptive error messages.
+Each service can be developed and tested independently while providing clear interfaces for the orchestrator.